PopularPays/rails_api_interview_practice/README.md

 All endpoints should return data using the [JSON API format](https://jsonapi.org/).
 You can use the [active model serializers gem](https://github.com/rails-api/active_model_serializers) to automatically serialize data using this format.
 This gem can also be used to include relationships of records in the response.

+## Changing state

+There should be some mechanism for changing the state for `gigs` and `gig payments`.
+You can optionally use the [AASM gem](https://github.com/aasm/aasm).

 ## Testing

 Add whatever test coverage you deem necessary.
 Please use the [rspec](https://github.com/rspec/rspec-rails) testing framework.